conan-io/conan-center-index/docs/review_process.md

 ## Automatic Merges

-The bot checks for pull requests that can be merged several times every hour.
-Only one pull request will be merge in each execution, so there is a theoretical limit of ~70 PRs merged per day (in practice, it's less for reasons listed below).
+The bot runs Automatic Merges every 20 minutes.
+Currently, it can only merge a single PR in this timeframe, so there is a theoretical limit of ~70 PRs merged per day (in practice, it's even less for reasons listed below).
 PR is selected for the merge only if:

 - Author is already [approved](https://github.com/conan-io/conan-center-index/issues/4).